If you are considering letting staff go, please read the following information:

 - For the first time in history, the UK government is stepping in to help pay people’s wages – paying grants to support as many jobs as necessary.

 - Grants will be paid to any employers who retain their staff.
-Any employer in the country – large, small, charitable or for profit – who promises to retain their staff, will be able to apply for a grant from HMRC to cover most of the wages of people who are not working but are kept on payroll, rather than being laid off.
+Any employer in the country – large, small, charitable or for profit – who promises to retain their staff, will be able to apply for a grant from HMRC to cover most of the wages of people who are not working but are kept on payroll.

 - Employees who were on the payroll on 19 March or earlier are eligible.
-The UK Government has extended the cut off period for those eligible for support.
 The cost of wages will be backdated to 1 March.

 - Grants will cover 80 per cent of the salary of retained workers up to a total of £2,500 a month – which is above the average income.
 Employers will be free to top up the remaining 20 per cent, but this is not mandatory.
 There will be no limit on the number or total value of grants paid out.

 - The UK Government will also cover the cost of National Insurance and pension contributions.
 Employer contributions for furloughed staff will be paid by the UK Government on top of 80 per cent of salary costs.
 This could save businesses an extra £300 a month for each employee under the scheme.